CirclesUBI/blockchain-indexer/README.md

 There is no built in mechanism for health checks but it should be easy to listen to the transaction hashes and define a timeout and alert after N-seconds without new transactions.

 ## Known issues
-* Initially puts heavy load on the rpc-gateway because it downloads all blocks with 24 parallel connections and receipts with 96 parallel connections (should be replaced with direct ingest from a geth/netermind/etc. db)
+* Initially puts heavy load on the rpc-gateway because it downloads all blocks with 24 parallel connections (configurable) and receipts with 96 parallel connections (configurable) (should be replaced with direct ingest from a geth/netermind/etc. db)
-* Not configurable yet.
-Settings are baked into [Settings.cs](https://github.com/circlesland/blockchain-indexer/blob/main/CirclesLand.BlockchainIndexer/Settings.cs) and the software needs to be recompiled
 * Doesn't validate blocks
 * Uses a lot of threadpool threads and waits for some of them somewhere.
 This can cause thread pool starvation during the bulk import.
 4 cores are adviced during this phase.